AmirAli104/Text2Excel/README.md

 The above pattern finds a text that has 5 word chracters and a digit after it.
 It only puts the digit in the excel file.
 But if you don't make this group it puts both word characters and digit in the the excel file.

-You can choose to put the data in columns or rows and in which sheet
+You can choose to put the data in columns or rows and in which sheet.

+If you want to save data in a csv file you just need to give the output file `.csv` format

+---
 It uses openpyxl module so you need to install it with this commad:

 ```